keynguyen2004/Energy-Market-Forecasting-and-Trading/README.md

 2. The bid is sequential: submit your bids for the first auction, wait for its results and afterwards submit your bids for the second auction
 3. Net position: As a non-physical trader, our net position from the two auction trades should be zero for all timesteps, as we will not be able to provide this net position to the grid the following day.
 System prices will be used to settle the difference between our net market position after both auctions and the energy you can supply.

 To elaborate on the net position and system prices, as a non-physical trader, our net position resulting from the trades on the two auctions should be zero, as we cannot provide this net position to the grid on the next day.
-The difference between our net market position after both auctions and the energy you can provide will be settled with the so-called **system prices**.
+The difference between our net market position after both auctions and the energy you can provide will be settled with the so-called **system prices**, which can be consider as selling to/buying from the government

 1. When market participant has consumed more/generated less power, the participant need to buy the offsetting amount of power at the system price.
 2. When market participant has consumed less/generated more power, the participant need to sell the offsetting amount of power at the system price.